tonethar/IGME-230-Fall-2018/weekly/week-10B-notes.md

     - be specific!
     - don't exaggerate!

-- **Important:** Employers will look at your portfolio and make hring decisions based on what *their* needs are, not yours, so make it easy for the recruiter to figure what you are good at!
+- **Important:** Employers will look at your portfolio and make hiring decisions based on what *their* needs are, not yours, so make it easy for the recruiter to figure what you are good at!
   - ***"We don't hire co-ops for Karmic balance, we hire co-ops because we have a job that needs to get done!"*** - AA Game Studio owned by AAA Game Company.